bdittmer-godaddy/if/README.md

 The Dining Room is south of the Family Room.

 [TODO: clean this up]
 Mary is a woman in Dining Room.
-The description is "Mary is busy cleaning up papers from the Christmas presents".
+The description is "Mary has just gotten breakfast ready and is busy cleaning up papers from the Christmas presents.".

 Table of Mary's Replies
 Topic	Replies